How to remove lichen (including "black spot") from concrete, brick, render & tiles

 1) Brush and hose down, or lightly pressure wash, the surface to remove loose organic matter.

-6) Apply Bio Cleanze at 50:1.
+5) Apply Bio Cleanze at 50:1.
 This will find its way deep into the surface, clean out any remaining lichen spores, and provide long-term residual biocide protection against re-colonisation.

-Lichen usually takes a long time, even years, to return but sometimes, in damp, shaded areas of paths and patios, algae will be noticed sometime during the 6-18 months following treatment with Benz Softwash biocides.
+Lichen usually takes a long time, even years, to return but sometimes, in damp, shaded areas of paths and patios, green algae will be noticed during the 6-18 months following treatment with Benz Softwash biocides.

 At this point a quick "spray & go" with Bio Cleanze is all that is required to keep the surfaces immaculately clean and your customer very happy.